New Orleans Wedding Send-Offs and Second Lines

 For events taking place in other parts of town, the couple will typically depart by limousine, or their own vehicle.
 In cases of the latter, sometimes their friends will take the opportunity to play a little prank on the newly married couple.
 This can be as harmless as the traditional tin cans tied to the back of the car or writing funny and/or congratulatory messages all over the windows, or it can be, well, perhaps not quite so harmless.

 Such was the case with a wedding years ago at the Pavilion of the Two Sisters in City Park.
-A few of the groomsmen, tasked with moving the groom's car to the entrance of the venue at the end of the night for the couple to make their escape, came up with the idea of filling up the air conditioning vents in the car with baby powder, and then set the fan switch on high so that as soon as the car was started the next time, a huge cloud of baby powder would spew out of the vents.
+A few of the groomsmen, tasked with moving the groom's car into position at the entrance of the venue at the end of the night for the couple to make their escape, came up with the idea of filling up the air conditioning vents in the car with baby powder, and then (with the car off) setting the fan switch on high so that as soon as the car was started the next time, a huge cloud of baby powder would spew out of the vents.
 And that's exactly what happened!
 He never could get all of the powder out of the car, and ended selling it (fortunately, it was an older car, probably about ready for replacement anyway).

 For a more recent wedding, a friend of the couple was kind enough to lend them the use of his gorgeously restored Bel-Air for their send off from the ceremony and transportation to the reception.